jhurliman/rosbag.js/README.md

   // a Time instance - the receive time of the message
   timestamp: Time

-  // the raw buffer data from the data record
+  // the raw byte data from the data record
-  // a node.js buffer in node & an array buffer in the browser
-  data: Array<int8>,
+  data: Uint8Array,

   // the offset of the chunk being read
   // starts at 0 and eventually increments to totalChunks